Web indexing: extending the functionality of HTML Indexer

-Design goals for the index
+Design objectives for the index

-The design goals for the index are:
+The design objectives for the index are as follows:

-Part of the finished index
+Part of the completed index

 Figure 1.
-Part of the finished index
+Part of the completed index

 Limitations of HTML Indexer